 The AP Government course is designed to be equivalent to a general political science course taken during the first year of college.
-The AP Government course is designed for HIGHLY SELF-MOTIVATED students who have shown an interest and success in social studies through the past three years of high school.
+The AP Government course is designed for HIGHLY SELF-MOTIVATED students who have shown an interest and success in social studies through the past two years of high school.
 This course will cover the technical nature of our government through historical documents, aspects of our government, past and present, comparative politics, and the theory of government.
-All AP Government students will be required to take the AP Government examination upon completion of this course at a cost generally around \$95.00, in addition to the cost of normal class materials (books, readings, etc.) STUDENTS WILL ALSO BE REQUIRED TO COMPLETE A FIRST SEMESTER PROJECT WHICH IS DUE THE FIRST WEEK OF CLASS IN THE SECOND SEMESTER.
-NOTE: Colleges vary in score on the examination that they will accept.
+All AP Government students will be required to take the AP Government examination upon completion of this course at a cost generally around \$95.00, in addition to the cost of normal class materials (books, readings, etc.NOTE: Colleges vary in score on the examination that they will accept.
 Contact colleges of your choice to find their requirements.
+Students may be required to complete a summer project.